h1xxx/linuxconsole/content/configuration.md

 amount of glyphs console can display to 512.
 So if you happen to often see question marks on white background instead of a character it means it would be a good idea to include that character in your console font.
-Check out the build instructions below.
+Check out the build instructions further below.

 Console fonts are located in `/usr/share/kbd/consolefonts` or in `/usr/share/consolefonts`.
-You can try others by typing `setfont /path/to/font.psf.gz` or `setfont ter-u16n` as an example.
+You can try fonts by typing `setfont /path/to/font.psf.gz` or `setfont ter-u16n` as an example.
 To get back to default font type `setfont` with no arguments.